Pam Rotella's Vegetarian FUN page -- News on health, nutrition, the environment, politics, and more!

 Fun link of the month:

-After not updating the main page for nearly a year, I'm beginning 2015's new "fun link of the month" rotation with brown bears, now active at Brooks Falls in Katmai National Park and Preserve in Alaska.
-There are other good wildlife cam links available on the same page, including pandas and African wildlife.
+Finally, last month's link was so good that I'll repeat it -- brown bears, now active at Brooks Falls in Katmai National Park and Preserve in Alaska, with other good wildlife cam links available on the same page.

 News from the Week of 19th to 25th of July 2015